Scrofula is a

-Scrofula is a tuberculous infection of the lymph nodes in the neck.
+tuberculosis infection of the lymph nodes in the neck.

-Scrofula in adults is most often caused by the bacteria Mycobacterium tuberculosis.
-In children, can also be caused by Mycobacterium scrofulaceum or Mycobacterium avium.
+Scrofula is most often caused by the bacteria

-Infection with mycobacteria is usually caused by breathing in air that is contaminated by these organisms.
+It is usually caused by breathing in contaminated air.

-Exams and Tests:
+Exams and Tests

 Tests to diagnose scrofula include:

-- Biopsy of affected tissue
+Biopsy of affected tissue

-- CT scan of the neck
+CT scan of the neck

-- Cultures to check for the bacteria in tissue samples taken from the lymph nodes
+Cultures to check for the bacteria in tissue samples taken from the lymph nodes

-- HIV blood test
+HIV blood test

-- Other tests for TB
+Other tests for tuberculosis (TB) Treatment

-When infection is caused by Mycobacterium tuberculosis, treatment usually involves 9 - 12 months of antibiotics.
+Mycobacterium tuberculosis, treatment usually involves 9 to 12 months of antibiotics.
 Several antibiotics need to be used at once.
 Common antibiotics for scrofula include:

-When infection is caused by another type of mycobacteria (which often occurs in children), treatment usually involves antibiotics such as rifampin, ethambutol, and clarithromycin.
+When infection is caused by another type of mycobacteria (which often occurs in children), treatment usually involves antibiotics such as:

 Surgery is sometimes used first.
-It may also be used if medications are not working.
+It may also be used if the medicines are not working.

-With treatment, patients usually make a complete recovery.
+With treatment, people usually make a complete recovery.

-- Draining sore in the neck
+Draining sore in the neck

-When to Contact a Medical Professional:
+Scarring When to Contact a Medical Professional

-Call your health care provider if your child has a swelling or group of swellings in the neck.
+Call your health care provider if you or your child has a swelling or group of swellings in the neck.
 Scrofula can occur in children who have not been exposed to someone with tuberculosis.

 People who have been exposed to someone with tuberculosis of the lungs should have a PPD test.

 Ellner JJ.
 Tuberculosis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 332.

 Fitzgerald DW, Sterling TR, Haas DW.
 Mycobacterium tuberculosis.
 In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 250.

-Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-